 When and where you pump depends largely on your office setup.
 Check your state laws regarding expressing breast milk.
 Many states require employers to provide break time and a private location for pumping.
 Talk to your human resources representative or manager about logistics.

-If your employer has a lactation room, you'll feel comfortable there because no one should bother you and you'll need everything you need from an electric outlet, a quiet place, and a sink to wash out your pump equipment.
-You could store a few pictures in your pump bag or take pictures of your baby every morning so you can look at them while you pump.
-The imagery may stimulate your breasts to let down more quickly.
+If your employer has a lactation room, you'll feel comfortable because no one can bother you and you'll have everything you need from an electric outlet to a sink to wash out your pump equipment.

 Updated by Elizabeth McGrory